 Many people believe they can beat the returns of the market.
 They often believe that because some investors and fund managers beat the market for some years.

-However, when you study the returns of all the active funds against the returns of the broader market, you can realize that in the long-term, none of these funds outperformed the market.
-In fact, most active funds significantly underperformed the market in the long-term.
+However, when you study the returns of all the active funds against the returns of the broader market, you can realize that in the long term, none of these funds outperformed the market.
+Most active funds significantly underperformed the market in the long term.

 This is the main reason why passive investing is so popular these days.
-You invest in the entire stock market instead of betting on some stocks that will then beat the market.
+You invest in the entire stock market instead of betting on stocks that will beat the market.
 Of course, that is not without risks either.
 And you still have to do some research.
-For instance, you have to choose into which index you want to invest.
-However, with this, you are guaranteed the returns of the market, minus some fees.
+For instance, you have to choose which index you want to invest.
+However, with this, you are guaranteed the market’s returns, minus some fees.
 And you will want to minimize these fees.

 Stock-picking pros are not stupid.
 They are just expensive -John Bogle, founder, Vanguard